One of the UK’s largest tenant referencing and lettings specialists

 The Act was given Royal Assent to become law in October 2025.
 The rules will become law in three phases, with the first on 1st May, 2026.

-If you’re concerned about this, our Rent Guarantee product can offer financial protection for your rental income.
+If you’re worried about the abolition of Section 21, our Rent Guarantee product can help protect your income.

 Not freely.
 Rent adjustments must comply with the tenancy agreement terms, provide proper notice, and be reasonable under current laws.